IBMStreams/streamsx.objectstorage/demo/data.historian.event.streams.cos.exactly.once.semantics.demo/LAUNCH.md

 The command above launches the application to write *`4000000`* messages in *`6`* partitions with the topic name *`dh6`*.

+#### Streaming Analytics service - LITE PLAN

+Before launching the application, you need to update the SPL file [dh_generate_json/com.ibm.streamsx.datahistorian.generate.json/Main.spl](dh_generate_json/com.ibm.streamsx.datahistorian.generate.json/Main.spl) and set the period to `5.0`.

+    @consistent (trigger = periodic, period = 5.0, ...

+This is required for Event Streams using standard plan.

-When running a **"Lite"** plan service, then reduce the amount of data and the number of partitions:
+When running a **"Lite"** plan service, then reduce the amount of data to 300000 messages and the number of partitions to one!

 `streamsx-runner --service-name $STREAMING_ANALYTICS_SERVICE_NAME --main-composite com.ibm.streamsx.datahistorian.generate.json::Main --toolkits dh_generate_json --submission-parameters mh.topic=dh_lite mh.topic.numPartitions=1 numMessages.per.partition=300000`